16. Recursive Models of Dynamic Linear Economies#

 The Arrow trick of indexing commodities by chance is the idea that analysis of trade under uncertainty is a special case of the analysis of trade under certainty.

-The [HS13] class of models specify the commodity space, preferences, technologies, stochastic shocks and information flows in ways that allow the models to be analyzed completely using only the tools of linear time series models and linear-quadratic optimal control described in the two lectures Linear State Space Models and Linear Quadratic Control.
+The [Hansen and Sargent, 2013] class of models specify the commodity space, preferences, technologies, stochastic shocks and information flows in ways that allow the models to be analyzed completely using only the tools of linear time series models and linear-quadratic optimal control described in the two lectures Linear State Space Models and Linear Quadratic Control.

-There are costs and benefits associated with the simplifications and specializations needed to make a particular model fit within the [HS13] class
+There are costs and benefits associated with the simplifications and specializations needed to make a particular model fit within the [Hansen and Sargent, 2013] class

 • the costs are that linear-quadratic structures are sometimes too confining.